We are all HereTogether

 HereTogether unites our community around solutions while advocating every day, at every level, for our unhoused neighbors and our communities who care about solving our region’s housing and homelessness crisis.
 We are committed to addressing the root causes of homelessness in pursuit of a Portland region where everyone has access to the housing, supportive community, services, and income that allow them to thrive.

 We Can’t Wait Any Longer

-The homeless crisis in the Portland region demands our attention.
+Our region’s housing affordability and homelessness crisis has reached a critical point.
 Thousands of our neighbors — veterans, seniors, women and children escaping domestic violence, and people with chronic illnesses — are living every day without a safe, stable place to sleep at night.
 Many are experiencing homelessness for the first time, and their lives are at risk.
-We cannot ignore what is happening all around us.

 How We Got Here

 Homelessness in the Portland region has been driven by two critical problems: the skyrocketing cost of housing, and devastating personal circumstances such as a job loss, major healthcare costs, untreated substance abuse, mental health issues, or domestic abuse.